Emotional intelligence in the workplace

 Yes, people respond well to monetary rewards, but once those rewards are depleted, the motivation also plummets.

-On the other hand, according to the study Intrinsic Rewards and Employee’s Performance With the Mediating Mechanism of Employee’s Motivation, there is a strong correlation between intrinsic rewards (satisfaction at doing a good job and a sense of purpose in the workplace) and employee performance.
+On the other hand, according to the study Intrinsic Rewards and Employee’s Performance With the Mediating Mechanism of Employee’s Motivation, there is a strong correlation between intrinsic rewards (satisfaction at doing a good job and a sense of purpose in the workplace) and employee performance

 So, intrinsic rewards are an important part of a workplace motivational strategy and should be combined with extrinsic rewards.

-Element #4: Empathy (and how to improve it)
+Element #4: Empathy

 Empathy is the ability to understand how others feel and be compassionate toward them.